AndyCappDev/tourbox-linux/docs/GUI_USER_GUIDE.md

   - Export Profile - Export a profile
   - Quit - Exit the application

+- **Help Menu:**
+  - Check for Updates - Check GitHub for a newer version
+  - User Guide - Open this documentation
+  - About - Show version and author information

 - **Toolbar:** Quick access button for Save

 - **Status Bar:** Shows current status, profile name, and operation feedback